 Social Security benefits for children are a big deal.
-In January 2017, there were more than 4.2 million children receiving Social Security benefits because one or both of their parents are disabled, retired or deceased.
+In October of 2022, there were more than 3.8 million children receiving Social Security benefits because one or both of their parents are disabled, retired, or deceased.
 These benefit payments to children total more than $2.6 billion every month.

 Sadly, many children don’t get the benefits for which they are eligible.
 Most people don’t know about the qualifications and rules for this special benefit, so they don’t know to apply for the children in their lives.

 In 2012 there were 2.7 million grandparents who had primary responsibility for a grandchild under the age of 18, according to a recent US Census Bureau report.
 Many of these grandparents don’t know that Social Security retirement benefits for dependent grandchildren is a real possibility.